mikeyEcology/MLWIC/README.md

 ```

 <i> You only need to run steps 2-4 the first time you use this package on a computer.</i>\
 <b>Step 2: Install TensorFlow on your computer.</b> The function `tensorflow` will do this on Macintosh and Ubuntu machines, but the installation of this software is inconsistent.
-If you have trouble using our function, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).
+If you have trouble using our function or you are using a Windows computer, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).

-<b>Step 3: Download the L1 folder from this [link](https://drive.google.com/file/d/1_VH78A9AgCErMIcsbOlNEBXgASx2pRsP/view?usp=sharing).</b> After clinking on the link, a new tab will open showing L1.zip.
+<b>Step 3: Download the L1 folder from this [link](https://drive.google.com/file/d/1_OO4KTn6H6nmXGTrKQ6uQ0fAmlAicCXT/view?usp=sharing).</b> After clinking on the link, a new tab will open showing L1.zip.
 Download this folder by clicking on the download button in the upper right hand corner (looks like an arrow pointing down to a line).
 Unzip the folder and then store this L1 folder in a location that makes sense on your computer (e.g., Desktop).
 Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`.

 <b>Step 4: Setup your environment for using `MLWIC`</b>\
-Run the function `setup`. `python_loc` is the location of Python 2.7 on your computer.
-On Macs, it is often in the default-you can determine the location by opening a terminal window and typing `which python2.7`.
+Run the function `setup`. `python_loc` is the location of Python on your computer.
+On Macs, it is often in the default-you can determine the location by opening a terminal window and typing `which python`.
 This function installs several necessary Python packages.
 Running this function will take a few minutes.
 If you already have a conda environment called "r-reticulate" with Python packages installed, you can specify `r_reticulate = TRUE`; if you don't know what this means, leave this argument as the default by not specifying it.
 You may see some errors when you run `setup` - you can ignore these; if there are problems with the installation, whey will become apparent when you run `classify`.\
 <i> You only need to run steps 2-4 the first time you use this package on a computer.</i>